 But still, with a toddler boy who can’t help but run around the house and find trouble at every corner, I’ve been trying to come up with more creative ideas to help him burn off all that pent up energy…and I think I finally found a solution when we can’t get out of the driveway.

-It’s clear: an indoor play area/gym… right here in our basement!
+It’s clear: an indoor play area and gym space… right here in our basement!
 It’s the perfect way to let the kids go wild and crazy in the comfort of your own home.
-Besides a few gym essentials I’ve listed below, all you really need is some space like a guest room or basement to make it happen!
+Besides a few gym essentials I’ve listed below, all you really need is some space like a guest room or basement to convert into a playroom and make it happen!

 Here is what you need to create an indoor play gym: